Unique 4, Rightmove 1.

 All you need to do is send a single enquiry to Rightmove and your details are distributed to all the local agents who respond, on average, fifty five hours later.
 Fifty.
 Five.
 Hours.
 Amazing how the internet has sped things up.

 But this convenience of conventional property searches is not repeated for someone seeking an actual folly, or a metaphorical one.
 There’s simply no support system in the mainstream world to buy or sell an unusual home.
 And that’s where specialist agents come in.

 Unique is not the only specialist agency in the UK, but like all the others we’ve carved a certain niche.
 Ours is based on individuality, others on architectural movements or styles.
 The quality we all share is being the opposite of what the mainstream market wants you to do: from the type of home you choose, to the location you pick, to the way you’re allowed to search.

 Specialist agents are not only a beacon for buyers seeking individuality; they give owners of unusual homes a stronger platform for their unique property.
 Showcasing homes in a way that amplifies their unique qualities – rather than burying them in a scroll of convention – cuts through all the noise and gets right to the people in search of something special.

-So while the marketplace for unusual and unique homes remains below the radar of the mainstream search channels, and given the numbers of buyers bypassing the portals and the high street, taking the specialist route when choosing your estate agent is a demonstrably good move.
+So while the marketplace for unusual property remains below the radar of the mainstream search channels, taking the specialist route when choosing an estate agent for your unique home is a demonstrably good move.